The output of this working group is Position Paper No. 27 'Building Coastal Resilience in Europe', which can be downloaded here.

 The EMB Autumn Plenary 2018 identified a potential new EMB activity relating to coastal resilience.
 Despite conservation efforts, ecosystems continue to degrade due to human development, resource exploitation and climate change.
 The United Nations have already recognised the importance of restoration in the coming decade (2021-2030) with the establishment of the UN Decade of Ocean Science for Sustainable Development (2020-2030) and the UN Decade on Ecosystem Restoration.
 These will provide significant opportunity to scale-up ecosystem conservation and restoration and for scientists, policy makers, industry and society to work together to find the best solutions to sustain the ecosystem services provided by the wider ocean and coastal habitats.
 In March 2020, The European Commission presented its new Biodiversity Strategy, which includes commitments to address the main causes of biodiversity loss in the EU, underpinned by measurable objectives that address the main causes of biodiversity loss.
 Additionally, through the European Green Deal the “The Commission will consider drafting a nature restoration plan and will look at how to provide funding to help Member States to reach this aim”.
 Therefore, it is timely to provide adequate scientific input to this “nature restoration plan”, with a focus on the coastal areas.

-This working group provides input to the UN Decade of Ocean Science for Sustainable Development (2021-2030) societal outcome that aims for a healthy and resilience ocean.
+This working group provides input to the UN Decade of Ocean Science for Sustainable Development (2021-2030) societal outcome that aims for a healthy and resilient ocean.

 - Provide an overview of the current state of the art in methods and tools for coastal resilience, knowledge gaps, and problem definition for future challenges;